siddi582/PyBer_Analysis/README.md

 The PyBer summary DataFrame is formatted as shown in the example.
 ![PyBer_Summary](https://user-images.githubusercontent.com/111712209/194167359-bb2d65eb-9853-4cf0-968c-4af6a7706786.png)

-**Deliverable 2: A multiple-line chart of total fares for each city type
+## DELIVERABLE 2: A multiple-line chart of total fares for each city type

 A DataFrame was created using the groupby() function on the "type" and "date" columns, and the sum() method is applied on the "fare" column to show the total fare amount for each date and time.
 A DataFrame was created using the pivot() function where the index is the "date," the columns are the city "type," and the values are the "fare."